What is Post Office Monthly Income Scheme?

 Post office MIS Interest Rate

 If you want to invest in post office mis scheme and looking to check its interest rates, let us tell.
-The MIS interest rate is 7.7% per annum which is fixed and payable monthly.
-To check the interest rates you can use post office monthly income scheme calculator which shows you how much you will get in a month.
-In order to use this calculator, all you need is to do, just enter your invested amount, tenure period and interest rate.
-Once you enter all the details you will get the clear idea of the return.
+Post office MIS interest rate is 7.7% per annum which is fixed and payable monthly.
+To check Post Office MIS interest rate you can visit POMIS details at official site of post office.

 Post Office MIS Scheme Investment Limit